BharatCyberForce/wp-hunter/README.md

 ## ⚠️ Disclaimer

 This project is for **educational and authorized penetration testing purposes only**.
-Do **NOT** use against systems without explicit written permission.
 Unauthorized usage may violate laws.

 ---